viresh-ratnakar/exolve/README.md

 ## Some details about diagramless cells
-Note that "diagramlessness" only hides from the solver whether a square is a light or a blocked square—if the setter has used any bars, they do get displayed to the solver, even in diagramless cells.
+Note that "diagramlessness" only hides from the solver whether a square is in a light or is a blocked square—if the setter has used any bars, they do get displayed to the solver, even in diagramless cells.

 If a puzzle with diagramless squares has specified all solutions, then